 Why Invest in North and West Northamptonshire?

 Northamptonshire has one of the fastest rates of population growth in Britain and this is forecast to continue.
 This is being driven by an influx of younger people and higher birth rates.
 This growing population will contribute to the future customer base to drive demand for superfast broadband.
 Together, the area of North and West Northamptonshire already has a population of almost 750,000 according to ONS mid-year population estimates from 2019, and this is set to grow to 820,000 by 2030.
 The local economy is growing fast too contributing over £18.9bn to the national economy, according to ONS Gross Value Added 2018 figures.
 Current projections by the East of England Forecasting Model (EEFM) indicate that the local economy contribution will rise to £21.7bn by 2025 and we want to exceed this target.

 There are a number of suppliers operating in the county.
 You can find out more on the Telecoms Providers page.
 To view the extent of superfast and gigabit broadband coverage across North and West Northamptonshire, including subsidised plans being delivered by Superfast Northamptonshire, please visit the project's interactive When and Where map.
 White (unserved) premises shown highlight potential local opportunities for providers.
 The map also shows opportunities to upgrade superfast coverage to gigabit capable.
 By April 2021, superfast broadband coverage stood at 98.6% and full fibre at 19.5%.

 In November 2020, the then County Council, as the Local Body responsible for broadband interventions, invited telecoms providers to participate in a State Aid and Open Market Review, to ensure that the most up to date information on existing and planned commercial coverage in the county could be taken into account.
 Final submissions were received in March 2020.

-This enables new opportunities to extend superfast and gigabit capable broadband infrastructure in the area to be considered.
-This data will also be helpful to ensure commercial coverage and plans are properly reflected on the Superfast Northamptonshire When and Where map (non-supplier specific).
-The map will be updated following the OMR and review in April 2021.
+An Open Market Review enables new opportunities to extend superfast and gigabit capable broadband infrastructure in the area to be considered.
+This data helps to ensure commercial coverage and plans are properly reflected on the Superfast Northamptonshire When and Where map (non-supplier specific).
+The map was updated following the OMR and review in April 2021.